Elizabeth Chiles

 Biography

 Elizabeth Chiles is a lens-based artist and educator living in Austin, TX.
-Her work has been widely exhibited, including Over Time, a solo exhibition at Pump Project nominated for best solo show in Austin, 15 to Watch at the Austin Museum of Art (now The Contemporary Austin), The Texas Biennial, and The Collector’s Guide to New Art Photography, organized by Humble Arts at the Chelsea Art Museum, New York.
-Chiles holds a B.A. in Art History from Columbia University and an M.F.A. in Photography from San Francisco Art Institute.
+Her work has been widely exhibited, including Over Time, a solo exhibition at Pump Project nominated for best solo show in Austin, 15 to Watch at the Austin Museum of Art (now The Contemporary Austin), and the Texas Biennial.
+She is included in The Collector’s Guide to New Art Photography, organized by Humble Arts at the Chelsea Art Museum, NY.
+Chiles holds a BA in art history from Columbia University and an MFA in photography from San Francisco Art Institute.

 Ecologist Suzanne Simard helps us reconceptualize how we live in relation not just to each other, but to the living Earth as a whole.
 She has shown that underground mycorrhizal networks in forests allow communication between trees and plants.
-The Earth’s soils are knit into contiguous living networks – rhizomatic in a Deleuzian sense – all connected, going on indefinitely in all directions.
+The Earth’s soils are knit into contiguous living networks—all connected, going on indefinitely in all directions.
 Plato’s societal fabric meets a material reality with plants’ underground connectivity, their networks interacting and affecting one another in response to human and other outside activity.
-These phenomenological exchanges with a shared living world inform the range of my work as I seek to make things that represent collaborative exchange with an environment. –Elizabeth Chiles
+These phenomenological exchanges with a shared living world inform the range of my work as I seek to make things that represent collaborative exchange with an environment. —Elizabeth Chiles

 Education